kubernetes/community/contributors/design-proposals/grow-volume-size.md

 * Watch for pvc update requests and add pvc to controller's desired state of world if a increase in volume size was requested.
 Once PVC is added to controller's desired state of world - `pvc.Status.Conditions` will be updated with `ResizeStarted: True`.
 * For unbound or pending PVCs - resize will trigger no action in `volume_expand_controller`.
+* If `pv.Spec.Capacity` already is of size greater or equal than requested size, similarly no action will be perfomed by the controller.
 * A reconciler will read desired state of world and perform corresponding volume resize operation.
 If there is a resize operation in progress for same volume then resize request will be pending and retried once previous resize request has completed.
 * Controller resize in effect will be level based rather than edge based.
 If there are more than one pending resize request for same PVC then